doramasgarciajorge/packages/README.md

-# packages
+# Packages

+Packages is a simple packages delivery database manager.
+It uses Java, Swing and SQL.

+> [!NOTE]
-Package delivery is a simple Java Swing and SQL app made when I was a student.
+> This app was made when I was a student and had a tight deadline, so don't expect quality code.